Sabrinahub1/Guess-The-number-Game/README.md

 **_Then_** when user guesses the correct number the computer will print the answer along with the number of attempts by the user

-    Validate the guessing game runs in python version 3.8.4 Validate the user has five attempts to guess the correct number Validate the computer will generate a random number
+    Validate the guessing game runs in python version 3.8.4 Validate the guessing game runs in python version 2.
+    Validate the user has five attempts to guess the correct number Validate the computer will generate a random number
 ---